NordicSemiconductor/Android-nRF-Toolbox/README.md

 ### Device Firmware Update

 The **Device Firmware Update (DFU)** profile allows you to update the application, bootloader and/or the Soft Device image over-the-air (OTA).
-It is compatible with Nordic Semiconductor nRF51822 devices that have the S110 SoftDevice and bootloader enabled.
-From version 1.11.0 onward, the nRF Toolbox has allowed to send the required init packet.
-More information about the init packet may be found here: [init packet handling](https://github.com/NordicSemiconductor/nRF-Master-Control-Panel/tree/master/init%20packet%20handling).
+It is compatible with Nordic Semiconductor nRF5 devices that have the SoftDevice and DFU Bootloader flashed.
+From version 1.11.0 onward, the nRF Toolbox has allowed to send the init packet (required since SDK 7.0).
+More information about the init packet may be found here: [init packet handling](https://github.com/NordicSemiconductor/Android-nRF-Connect/tree/master/init%20packet%20handling).

 The DFU has the following features:
 - Scans for devices that are in DFU mode.